Thank you for joining me!

 That’s really cool and all, but I’m a technological idiot.
 I’m not kidding.
 If I can get my laptop to stay married to my printer long enough to produce a paper copy I feel like I have made a huge accomplishment.
 I can’t figure out how to scan a picture and send it to a photo program to edit it.
 My “smart” phone is a trac phone—with an antenna.
 And I’m going to blog?!
 Just maybe the moon is made of cheese.

 So I said to my friend, “Tell you what, I will do whatever God leads me to do.
 But He must teach me.
 He has to send someone to show me what to do.”
 The gauntlet was thrown.

 Enter my pastor.
-My very, very busy pastor who created #empoweringpeople4life.
+My very, very busy pastor.
 He says, “I’ll help you.
 It’s way easier than you think.”

 I didn’t take him up on the offer right away.
 Refer above: he’s busy.
 Very, very busy.
 I gave him time to come up with an excuse, an exit out the back door.
 He didn’t take it and God wasn’t giving it.
 So I relinquished myself to this as a sign that God had taken up my gauntlet.
 And what do I call this blog?
-There must be millions of them, maybe billions.
 Every name imaginable must be taken.
 God whispers, “God’s Word Girl.”